openautodata/vehicles/README.md

-# The Open Vehicle Configuration Database
+# Vehicle Configurations

-Also known as the OVCDB.
+A collection of vehicle combinations by year, make and model.

 ## Data
 The following data is available: